 The Master of Science (MSEE) degree is a research-oriented degree and requires the completion of a thesis that describes the results of research conducted under the guidance of a faculty advisor.
 This is a good option for students who haven’t yet decided if they want to pursue an R&D career and/or aren’t set on their exact area of study.
 As such, it is very important that students select an advisor as soon as possible, ideally prior to beginning the program.

-The Master of Electrical Engineering (MEE) program is a non-thesis master’s program that provides advanced instruction emphasizing engineering practice, making it well suited for practicing engineers who want to grow their knowledge and skillset but aren’t necessarily pursing a career in R&D. In fact, the MEE program can be counted as one year’s experience towards registration as a Professional Engineer.
+The Master of Science in Electrical Engineering (MSEE) non-thesis master’s program provides advanced instruction emphasizing engineering practice, making it well suited for practicing engineers who want to grow their knowledge and skillset but aren’t necessarily pursing a career in R&D. In fact, the MEE program can be counted as one year’s experience towards registration as a Professional Engineer.

 In addition, students can select electives outside the electrical and computer engineering department.
 Options include courses in other Cullen College departments, the College of Business Administration, and the College of Natural Sciences and Mathematics.
 This flexibility allows students to design a degree program that best matches their goals for the future.

-Although the MSEE and MEE programs are open to both part-time and full-time students, part-time students and working engineers typically find the MEE program is the better fit.
-Students who do not wish to pursue the MEE degree can take individual classes as a Post Baccalaureate (PB) student.
+Although the thesis and non-thesis programs are open to both part-time and full-time students, part-time students and working engineers typically find the non-thesis program is the better fit.
+Students who do not wish to pursue a degree can take individual classes as a Non-Degree Objective (NDO) student.

-Prospective students can get academic advising from Markenscoff [at] uh [dot] edu (Dr. Markenscoff) by making an appointment.
+Prospective students can get academic advising from zhan2 [at] central.uh.edu (Dr. Zhu Han) by making an appointment or contact the Graduate Admissions Advisor at ece_grad_admit [at] uh.edu.